mlswg/mls-architecture/draft-ietf-mls-architecture.md

 mechanism for more robust protections is discussed in
 {{?EXTENSIONS=I-D.ietf-mls-extensions}}.

-Other forms of Delivery Service misbehavior are still possible that are not easy to detect.
-For instance, a Delivery Service can simply refuse to relay messages to and from a given client.
+Other forms of DS misbehavior are still possible that are not easy to detect.
+For instance, a DS can simply refuse to relay messages to and from a given client.
 Without some sort of side information, other clients cannot generally detect this form of Denial-of-Service (DoS) attack.

 ### Strongly Consistent

-With this approach, the Delivery Service ensures that some types of incoming messages have a linear order and all members agree on that order.
+With this approach, the DS ensures that some types of incoming messages have a linear order and all members agree on that order.
 The Delivery Service is trusted to break ties when two members send a Commit message at the same time.

-As an example, there could be an "ordering server" Delivery Service that broadcasts all messages received to all users and ensures that all clients see messages in the same order.
+As an example, there could be an "ordering server" DS that broadcasts all messages received to all users and ensures that all clients see messages in the same order.
 This would allow clients to only apply the first valid Commit for an epoch and ignore subsequent Commits.
 Clients that send a Commit would then wait to apply it until it is broadcast back to them by the Delivery Service, assuming that they do not receive another Commit first.

-Alternatively, the Delivery Service can rely on the `epoch` and `content_type` fields of an MLSMessage to provide an order only to handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
+Alternatively, the DS can rely on the `epoch` and `content_type` fields of an MLSMessage to provide an order only to handshake messages, and possibly even filter or reject redundant Commit messages proactively to prevent them from being broadcast.
 There is some risk associated with filtering; this